In The News: Examples of Recent News and Magazine Features

 My answer

 There’s no hard and fast rule.
-“It’s typical for people to experience their highest number of grief symptoms in the first six months, especially in the first one to two months after their pet has died,” says NZ-based social and clinical psychologist Dr Alice Boyes.
+“It’s typical for people to experience their highest number of grief symptoms in the first six months, especially in the first one to two months after their pet has died,” says NZ-based social and clinical psychology PhD Dr Alice Boyes.
 “A recent study found a significant proportion of people had one or more grief symptoms remaining six months (35 per cent) and 12 months (22 per cent) after their pet died.”
 People who had a very strong bond with their pet, experience lots of stress, lack social support or feel anxiety about their human relationships have the hardest time coping with the loss.
 It’s worth visiting a counsellor if you’re not coping.